 - To review all material submitted to the Academic Standards Committee before it makes its determination.
 Response to the material may be made orally or in writing.

-- Within one month of the filing of the alleged violation, to appeal in writing the alleged violation or penalty to the Academic Standards Committee, through the dean of curriculum and academic programs.
+- Within one month of the filing of the alleged violation, to appeal in writing the alleged violation or penalty to the Academic Standards Committee, through the associate provost.

 - To receive assistance from the academic advisor in preparing an appeal to the Academic Standards Committee.
 In addition, members of the current student body and current full-time employees may assist the student in preparing an appeal or defense.